LIBP2P-MIX

 Some origin protocols may require selective anonymity, choosing to anonymize only certain messages based on their content, context, or destination.
 For example, a protocol may only anonymize messages containing sensitive metadata while delivering others directly to optimize performance.

-indicates whether a message should be routed using the Mix Protocol.
+To support this, origin protocols MAY implement a per-message mixify flag that indicates whether a message should be routed using the Mix Protocol.

 - If the flag is set, the message MUST be handed off to the Mix Entry Layer for anonymous routing.